abpframework/abp/docs/en/get-started/microservice.md

 ![abp-studio-microservice-kubernetes-application-monitor](images/abp-studio-microservice-kubernetes-application-monitor.png)

 In this way, you can easily track HTTP requests, distributed events, exceptions, logs and other details of your applications.

+> If you want to browse a web application in the integrated browser of ABP Studio, right-click to a service in the *Kubernetes* tab of the *Kubernetes* panel and select the *Browse* command.

 ## Kubernetes Integration: Intercepting Services